Vulnerable Adults* Policy

 Schaumburg Township District Library strives to provide a warm, welcoming and safe environment for all community members.
 The Library is concerned for the safety of vulnerable adults in and around the Library.
-A parent, guardian or caregiver age 18 years or older must be responsible for monitoring the activities and managing the behavior of vulnerable adults during their Library visits.
+While the Library takes reasonable steps and precautions to ensure the safety of all patrons, the Library cannot guarantee the safety of vulnerable adults who are left unattended.
+Library facilities are not licensed nor designed to provide basic care needs such as nutrition, medical care, or emergency response assistance.
+A parent, guardian or caregiver aged 18 years or older must monitor the activities and manage the behavior of vulnerable adults during their Library visits.

 The Library will adhere to the following guidelines concerning the care and behavior of vulnerable adults:

-• Vulnerable adults who are unable or unwilling to care for themselves must be attended and have adequate supervision at all times.
+• Vulnerable adults who are unable or unwilling to care for themselves, or who cannot comply with the Library Code of Conduct must be attended and have adequate supervision at all times.

 • Vulnerable adults who can understand and follow the Code of Conduct and who can care for themselves are welcome to be in the Library unattended.
-They should have contact information for someone who can assist them in an emergency.
+These patrons should have contact information for someone who can assist them in an emergency.

 • Library staff will attempt to contact a parent, legal guardian or caregiver when an individual’s: